Paul-Marie-beep/pong.js/README.md

 # pong.js

-Basic game of pong programmed in vanilla Javascript
+Basic game of pong programmed in vanilla Javascript using OOP